openhwgroup/cva6/docs/02_cva6_requirements/cva6_requirements_specification.rst

 The design will support one replacement policy allowed by L1I-50.

-These requirements to the HPICache, a modified verision of HPICache, that will likely supersede the legacy PULP cache.
+These requirements apply to the HPICache, a modified version of HPDCache, that will likely supersede the legacy PULP cache.

 .. _fence_t_custom_instruction: